cstrawberry/predictive-universe/docs/paper/appendices/appendix_k_resolving_puzzles.md

 We begin by framing the task of recovering the information of an initial pure state $|\psi_{in}\rangle$ that formed a black hole as a computational problem.

 *   **Problem Instance $I_t$:** The "instance" of the problem at time $t$ is the complete physical state of the black hole, characterized by its macroscopic parameters (mass $M_t$, charge $Q_t$, angular momentum $J_t$) and, crucially, its internal MPU network state $|S_{BH}(t)\rangle$, which encodes the scrambled information of $|\psi_{in}\rangle$.
 *   **Solution Attempt $S_t$:** A "solution attempt" corresponds to an external observer performing a measurement on the outgoing Hawking radiation during a time interval $\Delta t$.
-This measurement is an 'Evolve' process (Definition 27) that extracts a quantum of information.
+This measurement involves an interaction realized by an 'Evolve' process (Definition 27) that extracts a quantum of information.
-*   **Instance Transformation Function $T(I_t, S_t)$:** The core physical dynamic of the paradox lies in the fact that the measurement $S_t$ is not passive.
+*   **Instance Transformation Function $T(I_t, S_t)$:** The core physical dynamic relevant to the paradox lies in the fact that the measurement $S_t$ is not passive.
 By extracting a quantum of energy-momentum and information, the measurement process itself alters the black hole's state.
 This physical back-reaction is the **Instance Transformation Function**.
 The state of the black hole at the next step, $I_{t+1}$, is determined by its previous state $I_t$ and the measurement interaction $S_t$ via a stochastic mapping:
     $$
     I_{t+1} = T(I_t, S_t) \quad \text{(K.3.1)}
     $$